ec-geolink/design/data/dataone/people/proposal.md

 https://cn.dataone.org/cn/v1/query/solr/?q=dateUploaded:[2015-05-30T23:21:15.567Z%20TO%202015-08-21T00:00:00.0Z]
 ```

-- [ ] @mbjones: I can't seem to find out if dateUploaded is a safe way to assess which documents are updated/created since a certain datetime.

 In the above query, the first datetime is the last datetime the graph was updated, which the service needs to store, and the second datetime is the current time.

 The second thing the service needs to know about is the existing set of people and organization HTTP URIs.

-And with this information, the service needs to do three things:
+And with this information, the service needs to do the following things:

+1. Attempt to find identical matches to people with human-readable HTTP URIs
-1. Mint new HTTP URIs as necessary
+2. Mint new HTTP URIs as necessary
   - Create the URI itself
-  - Register that URI with some other service responsible for resolving it
+  - Register that URI with some other service responsible for storing and resolving it
-2. Update the set of people and organizations HTTP URIs
 3. Update the latest DataOne RDF graph
   - Create new people and organization nodes for new people and organizations
   - Update information about existing people and organizations